 to pass by way of you to Macedonia,

-As a port city on the Aegean Sea.
-The idea is that he would first sail to Corinth from Ephesus then travel north to Macedonia and then back to Corinth again.
-His change of plans brought him to Macedonia initially (where he was when he wrote Second Corinthians).
+The idea was that Paul would first sail from Ephesus to Corinth, a port city on the Aegean Sea, then travel north to Macedonia and then back to Corinth again.
+His change of plans brought him to Macedonia initially (where he was when he wrote 2 Corinthians).

 to come again from Macedonia to you,